-It is well known that when you sustain a personal injury, and it happened because of somebody else, you can make a compensation claim.
+It is well known that when you sustain a personal injury, and it was caused by another person’s negligence, you may be able to claim.
+This could include receiving compensation for emotional distress.
 Most people think that this is simply for the physical injuries caused by an accident but, as this guide will show, you can also make a claim for any psychological injury sustained.

 Whilst many accidents do cause immediate physical injuries, some psychological symptoms don’t present themselves until later on, but it is important that if you’ve been affected in this way, that you are compensated accordingly.